105hua/ResNet50_BrainTumorDetection/README.md

 - Activate the environment through running `venv\Scripts\activate`.
 If you are running a Linux Machine, you may run `source venv/bin/activate`.
 - Install PyTorch by following [this link](https://pytorch.org/get-started/locally/).
-- Install the rest of the dependencies through running `pip install -r requirements.txt`.
+- Install the rest of the dependencies by running `pip3 install tqdm safetensors matplotlib scikit-learn huggingface_hub gradio`
 - To download the dataset, please run `py download_dataset.py`.
 If you encounter any errors with this script, try running `py alternative_download_dataset.py` to download the dataset through Git.